Top 6 Laptop Features For Coding

 If you code in your spare time and want a new laptop, don't just for a random laptop.
 There are some laptop features you need to consider before making a purchase.
-It's a great idea to spend some time evaluating a laptop's features to suit your needs.
+Evaluating a laptop's features to suit your needs is a great idea.

 This article will introduce 6 essential features you must learn before buying a laptop for your coding profession.